 Keep in mind that some rewards cards have permanent or rotating bonus categories that allow you to earn a higher rewards rate on certain types of purchases (such as travel or dining).
 If you use your card on these purchases, you can maximize your credit card rewards.

-Then there are other perks you won't find with debit cards.
-For example, many credit cards offer extended warranties or purchase protection on items you buy with the card, in addition to price protection, which gives you a refund if the price of something you purchase with the card drops after you buy it.
+Many credit cards also offer extended warranties or purchase protection on items you buy with the card, in addition to price protection, which gives you a refund if the price of something you purchase with the card drops after you buy it.

 Credit cards send you monthly statements that show all of your monthly transactions, which can make it easier to track spending than if you use cash.
 Most also have online apps that make it simple to keep tabs on your spending.
 While debit cards have this functionality too, this feature of credit cards can help you make sure you only spend within your means.

-As we mentioned, using your credit card for your everyday spending has plenty of benefits—but you should always carefully monitor your spending to prevent it from becoming a drag on your finances and credit.
-Here's what to watch out for:
+Using your credit card for your everyday spending has plenty of benefits—but you should always carefully monitor your spending and avoid credit card mistakes to prevent dragging down your finances and your score.

-Your Credit Usage Can Affect Your Credit Score
+Ways Credit Card Use Can Increase Your Credit Score

 Tips for Using Your Credit Card Responsibly

 If you've only ever used credit cards occasionally, it can be an adjustment to switch to using it in place of a debit card for everyday purchases.
 Follow these tips to get the most out of your credit card and avoid any credit mistakes:

-- Aim to keep your credit utilization ratio at 30% or lower, and never max out your card.
+- Keep your balance low.
+Aim to keep your credit utilization ratio at or below 30%, and never max out your card.

 - Make on-time payments.
 Late and missed payments harm your credit, whereas a history of on-time repayment helps build positive credit.
 If you're likely to forget to pay your bill, set up calendar reminders or automatic payments for at least the minimum payment amount.